United States Gold Type Coins

 46569876

-Gem $4150 New May 1!
-Better Philadephia Date, Rich Honey-Gold, Sparkling Frosted Luster.
+Gem $4150 Better Philadephia Date, Rich Honey-Gold, Sparkling Frosted Luster.
 Sparkling frosted luster is the highlight of this gem 1909 half eagle.
 The application of angled lighting, with my desk lamp, allows the surfaces to radiate light in all directions.
 Coloration is a rich honey-gold with background greens.
 A touch of chatter in the upper right reverse field holds this one back from a certified gem opinion.
 This is a really pretty piece that is certain to please.
 CAC price guide is $4120 which is consistent with the offer price.
 Housed in PCGS Gen 6.1 (2020-2023) holder.

 Gold G$5 1909D 1909-D